FAQs

 Conversely, texts that have complicated topics, require knowledge of how something works, or include specialist vocabulary, will be more expensive.

-• Time and skill are required to correctly edit target documents to make them presentable to a desired audience.
+• Correctly editing target documents to make them presentable to a desired audience requires time and skill.

-There are many factors that affect the amount of effort required to format a target document, such as the language pair, the software it was created in, the complexity of the document, how graphically rich it is, the target audience, and your requirements for publication.
+Several factors influence the effort needed to format a target document, including the language pair, the software used to create it, the document’s complexity, its graphical richness, the target audience, and your publication requirements

 We are happy to remove this cost for clients who decide to format their own content with the proviso that the final documents no longer carry our indemnity.